-<11> Section 2.2.7.5: This bit is not set by SQL Server and should be considered reserved for future use.
+<32> Section 2.2.7.5: The 0x4: DONE_INXACT bit is not set by SQL Server and is reserved for future use.

-<12> Section 2.2.7.5: The DONE token is usually sent after login has succeeded.
+<33> Section 2.2.7.5: The DONE token is usually sent after login has succeeded.
 In this case, the negotiated TDS version is known, and the client can determine whether DoneRowCount is LONG or ULONGLONG.

-However, when login fails for any reason, SQL Server may also send an error message followed by a DONE token.
-In this case, the server should have already done TDS version negotiation and must send DoneRowCount as LONG or ULONGLONG based on the negotiated TDS version.
-However, the client may not be able to determine the server TDS version and thus sometimes cannot determine whether LONG or ULONGLONG should be expected for DoneRowCount.
-If the client TDS level is lower than 7.2, DoneRowCount will always be LONG.
-If the client TDS level is 7.2 or higher, the DoneRowCount could be LONG or ULONGLONG depending on which version of the server the client is connecting to.
-SNAC and SQLClient use the VERSION option in the prelogin response to detect whether DoneRowCount will be LONG or ULONGLONG.
-It will be ULONGLONG if VERSION in the prelogin response indicates that the server is SQL Server 2005 or higher; otherwise, it is LONG.
-A third-party implementation should have its own logic to detect whether DoneRowCount is LONG or ULONGLONG or to make the client able to handle both LONG and ULONGLONG.
-In addition, this also means that the server has already done TDS version negotiation and can determine whether LONG or ULONGLONG should be sent.
+However, when login fails for any reason, SQL Server might also send an error message followed by a DONE token.
+In this case, the server has already completed TDS version negotiation and has to send DoneRowCount as LONG or ULONGLONG based on the negotiated TDS version.

+However, sometimes the client cannot determine the server TDS version and cannot determine whether LONG or ULONGLONG is expected for DoneRowCount.
+If the client TDS level is 7.0 or 7.1, DoneRowCount is always LONG.
+If the client TDS level is 7.2, 7.3.A, 7.3.B, or 7.4, the DoneRowCount can be LONG or ULONGLONG, depending on which version of the server the client is connecting to.

+SNAC [MSDN-SNAC] and SQLClient use the VERSION option in the Pre-Login Response message to detect whether DoneRowCount is LONG or ULONGLONG.
+It is ULONGLONG if VERSION in the Pre-Login Response message indicates that the server is SQL Server 2005, SQL Server 2008, SQL Server 2008 R2, SQL Server 2012, SQL Server 2014, or SQL Server 2016.
+Otherwise, DoneRowCount is LONG.

+A third-party implementation has its own logic to detect whether DoneRowCount is LONG or ULONGLONG or to make the client able to handle both LONG and ULONGLONG.
+In any implementation, before the client performs this task, the server performs TDS version negotiation and determines whether to send LONG or ULONGLONG.

-<13> Section 2.2.7.6: This bit is not set by SQL Server and should be considered reserved for future use.
+<34> Section 2.2.7.6: The 0x4: DONE_INXACT bit is not set by SQL Server and is reserved for future use.

-<14> Section 2.2.7.7: This bit is not set by SQL Server and should be considered reserved for future use.
+<35> Section 2.2.7.7: The 0x4: DONE_INXACT bit is not set by SQL Server and is reserved for future use.

-<15> Section 2.2.7.8: This type is not used by SQL Server.
+<36> Section 2.2.7.8: The Type 16: Transaction Manager Address is not used by SQL Server.